Crime in Ivory Coast: Child labour

 Ivory Coast is a major trafficking hub for important and export of child labourers.
 Children below the minimum working age of 16 often work in agriculture, mining, domestic work and sex work.
 Girls most commonly work as domestic servants, while boys perform forced labour on cocoa and coffee farms where they are exploited and abused.

 By law, children must attend school from the ages of 6 to 16.
 However, children are often kidnapped, sold into slavery by their families or trafficked from poorer neighbouring countries such as Burkina Faso and Mali to more affluent areas of Ivory Coast.
-A major cause of child labour in Cote d'Ivoire is lack of education; parents sell their children into work instead of allowing them to attend school, restricting them from an education.
+A major cause of child labour in Côte d'Ivoire is lack of education; parents sell their children into work instead of allowing them to attend school, restricting them from an education.

 Previously, trafficking children between the war-torn borders of Ivory Coast had been easy, as there was little surveillance.
 The decrease in violence between the neighbouring nations has allowed countries to work together to better prevent trafficking between countries.

 In the last decade, projects including U.S. Department of Labor funded projects and World Cocoa Foundation's Cocoa Action have aimed to eliminate child labour in Ivory Coast and other African countries.
 UNICEF and their partners aimed to aid victims, form partnerships with the Ivorian government and increase law enforcement to aid the problem.

 In 2018, Ivory Coast improved their efforts to eliminate child labour.
 The government drafted a National Labour Inspection Strategy, as well as developed a 3-year National Action Plan to fight child labour.
 The Minister of Interior and Security passed a law making trafficking of migrants illegal.
 In addition, the First Lady of the Ivory Coast, with the help of many Non-governmental organizations, opened child protection centres for rescued victims of child labour, where they receive housing, education, counselling, medical attention and vocational training.

 In 2019, the criminal law enforcement upped their action.
 They trained 33 labour inspectors to investigate, prosecute and convict child labour traffickers.
 Training for criminal inspectors and financial still lack for the 8.5 million workers in Ivory Coast.
 However, the small increase in trained inspectors has allowed hundreds of children to be rescued from forced labour.
 The U.S. Embassy in Ivory Coast also made the following prioritised recommendations to the government to further improve the trafficking situation: